Scenario-based Risk Evaluation: Scenario-based risk measures

-Let $\X$ be the set of bounded random variables in $(\Omega,\mathcal F)$, and $\Y$ be a convex cone of random variables containing $\X$, representing the set of random variables of interest.
-We fix $\X$ throughout, whereas $\Y$ is specific to the functional considered\footnote{For instance, when considering the expectation $\E^Q$ for some $Q\in \bQ$, its domain $\mathcal Y$ is often chosen as the $Q$-integrable random variables, which depends on the choice of $Q$.
-However, it does not hurt to think of $\mathcal Y=\mathcal X$ for the main part of the paper.}.
+Let $(\Omega, \mathcal F)$ be a measurable space and $\bQ$ be the set of all probability measures on $(\Omega, \mathcal F)$.
+For any probability measure $Q$ on $(\Omega, \mathcal F)$, write $F_{X,Q}$ for the cumulative distribution function (cdf) of a random variable $X$ under $Q$, i.e., $F_{X,Q}(x)=Q[X\le x]$ for $x\in \R$, and denote by $X\sim_Q F$ if $F=F_{X,Q}$.
+For two random variables $X$ and $Y$ and a probability measure $Q$, we write $X\laweq_Q Y$ if $F_{X,Q}=F_{Y,Q}$.
+For any cdf $F$, its generalized inverse is defined as $F^{-1}(t)=\inf\{x\in \R: F(x)\ge t\}$ for $t\in (0,1]$.
+Let $\X$ be the space of bounded random variables in $(\Omega,\mathcal F)$, and $\Y$ be a convex cone of random variables containing $\X$, representing the set of random variables of interest, which are possibly unbounded.
+We fix $\X$ throughout, whereas $\Y$ is specific to the functional considered.
+For instance, when considering the expectation $\E^Q$ for some $Q\in \bQ$, its domain $\mathcal Y$ is often chosen as the space of $Q$-integrable random variables, which depends on the choice of $Q$.
+However, it does not hurt to think of $\mathcal Y=\mathcal X$ for the main part of the paper.
 A probability measure $\p\in \bQ$ shall be chosen as a reference probability measure in this paper, which may be interpreted as the real-world probability measure in some applications.

 In this paper we use the term \emph{scenario} for a probability measure $Q\in \bQ$.
 The reason behind this choice of terminology is from the perspective of scenario analysis, as in the following example.
 This example will be referred to a few times throughout the paper.